Introduction – Science Behind Effective CPR

 Cardiopulmonary resuscitation, more commonly known as CPR, is a crucial life-saving technique.
 It’s a procedure that anyone, not just medical professionals, can learn and use to save a life in an emergency.
 But what exactly is the science behind this vital procedure?
 Let’s dive into the heart of the matter.
+Explore the Science Behind Effective CPR (Cardiopulmonary Resuscitation)

 The Heart’s Role